 The George, Inveraray

-Dog heaven.
-We're regular visitors to Inveraray, and the Hotel is one of the main reasons.
-Huge bar downstairs, and it's one of my favourite pubs anyway.
-Not only are dogs welcome in just about all of the public areas (not sure if they're supposed to be in the dining room proper, although they let us in there with them one day!) but the wooden floors in most of the bedrooms mean overnights with the dugs are fairly stress free - no particular worries if they come back less than pristine clean after a day at the Castle.
+Not only are dogs welcome in just about all of the public areas (not sure if they're supposed to be in the dining room proper, although they let us in there with them one day) but the wooden floors in most of the bedrooms mean overnights with the dugs are fairly stress free - no particular worries if they come back less than pristine clean after a day at the Castle.
 It probably spoils you a wee bit - it's our default setting for dog accommodation.
 No problems with breakfast anyway - they'll serve you in the bar if you don't want to leave the dogs in the room.

 Bridge of Cally Hotel

 Again a good stopping off point on the Glenshee road.
 If I remember correctly, dogs are allowed in the bar "as long as they stay on the carpet"(!)
-Surprisingly good quality food in a wee hamlet that seems to be in the middle of nowhere, but which is probably deceptively close to a few places where people have money to spend on decent fare!
+Surprisingly good quality food in a wee hamlet that seems to be in the middle of nowhere, but which is probably deceptively close to a few places where people have money to spend on decent fare.

 The Myrtlebank Hotel, Gairloch